Home / Methodology

 Beer Score Methodology

 JustTheBeer uses a transparent, rules-based approach to estimate the fair value (intrinsic value) of every stock.
-This page explains exactly how Beer Scores are calculated — what data we use, what assumptions we make, and how to interpret the results.
+This page explains exactly how Beer Scores are calculated — what data we use, what assumptions we make, where the model is structurally weak, and how to interpret the results.

 Data Sources

-All financial data comes directly from SEC EDGAR filings — specifically 10-K (annual) and 10-Q (quarterly) reports.
-We extract revenue, net income, free cash flow, total debt, cash and equivalents, and shares outstanding from the most recent filing available for each company.
+All financial data comes directly from SEC EDGAR filings — specifically 10-K (annual) and 10-Q (quarterly) reports, pulled from the SEC Company Facts API.
+We extract revenue, net income, operating cash flow, capital expenditures, total debt, cash and equivalents, and shares outstanding from the most recent filing available, plus the prior five fiscal-year 10-K snapshots for historical context.

 Market prices are indicative reference prices sourced from public financial data providers.
 Prices update daily after market close.
 These are not official exchange feeds.